Looking for a New Honda Civic Hatchback in your area?

-People might be nutty for SUVs, but they cost more than a comparable car.
+People might be nutty for SUVs, but they cost more than a comparable compact car.
 What’s more, they’re heavier and less aerodynamic, which means they burn more fuel.
-Sure, for the same money as a loaded Honda Civic Sport Touring you could get a loaded Honda HR-V—but why?
+Sure, for the same money as a loaded Honda Civic Sport Touring model you could get a loaded Honda HR-V—but why?

 Give me this sweet-driving Civic Hatch any day there isn’t a blizzard.
-At 25.2 cubic feet, it has a little more trunk space than the buzzy and underpowered HR-V Touring (23.2 cubes)—by Honda’s measuring stick, anyway.
+At 25.2 cubic feet, it has a little more cargo space than the buzzy and underpowered HR-V Touring (23.2 cubes)—by Honda’s measuring stick, anyway.
 And while the Hatch can’t match the HR-V for maximum volume (46.2 cubic feet vs. 57.6 cubic feet), I’ll trade that extra utility for the Civic’s ability to accelerate out of its own way, combined with 4 extra miles of travel per gallon of gas.

-Backseat comfort is surprisingly good, but without air-conditioning vents and dark tinted rear glass, passengers swelter on the black leather bench.
+Comfort and leg room in the rear seats is surprisingly good, but without air-conditioning vents and dark tinted rear glass, passengers swelter on the black leather bench.

 The 2020 Civic Hatchback isn’t a technology powerhouse, but it does include a couple of appealing features.
 For example, automatic climate control is standard, and most versions of the car come with Smart Entry with Walk Away Auto Lock.
 Basically, it provides keyless entry to the car when you’re ready to drive, and it automatically locks the doors when you walk away.